-Our cross-cultural course is designed for anyone who deals with Iran, does business with Iranians or needs a better understanding of the culture for work reasons.
+Our cross-cultural courses are designed for anyone who deals with Iran, does business with Iranians or needs a better understanding of the culture for work reasons.

 We help a range of clients from NGOs to diplomats to universities to multinational brands – all come to us to recognising the need to be culturally conscious before carrying out their affairs in Iran.